simeononsecurity/simeononsecurity.ch/content/articles/top-five-cybersecurity-certifications-for-business-professionals/index.en.md

 - Various state-level privacy laws
 - International data protection requirements

-Navigating this complex environment requires professionals with specialized knowledge in privacy, compliance, and risk management—exactly what these certifications provide.
+Navigating this complex environment requires professionals with specialized knowledge in privacy, compliance, and risk management - exactly what these certifications provide.

 ### Career Advancement and Compensation